 Michael Doyle had moved from New York to New Port Richey, Florida around the time of his mom’s passing and was considering walking away from football.
 He is now a senior defensive tackle at J.W.
 Mitchell High School.

 “… Going into freshman year, I was kind of considering not playing then right after talking with my family, they said my mom’s dream was always to see me play college football.
 Even though she’s not here to see it now, I could still do it for her,” he said.

-Doyle said that she was always afraid that he would get hurt so she only came to see him play two games when he was five years and when the cancer diagnosis was handed down, she came to his last game in eighth grade.
+Doyle said that she was always afraid that he would get hurt so she only came to see him play two games.
+When he was five years old and when the cancer diagnosis was handed down.
+She came to his last game in eighth grade.

 Michael Doyle is now six-foot-one and 270 pounds.
 He was always a big kid.
 He played lacrosse at an early age before football but once he started playing the latter sport, he had to get his weight down and that’s where his father came in.

-“…When I was younger, I was always too heavy to play because there was weight limits so my dad would take me out running the night before games every night before games.
+“…When I was younger, I was always too heavy to play because there were weight limits so my dad would take me out running the night before games, every night before games.
 I would run until I was down to the weight I had to be [at].”

 The New Port Richey area has grown on Michael Doyle and he said it has also helped him grow with football because of the gym like atmosphere the city has.
 Everyone there, he said, is focused on fitness.
 Beyond that, he shares moments with young kids after games that he spoke about.